FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 Introduction
 ````````````

-CSIT release 1804 contains two test suites that use the new MDR search
+CSIT release 1804 contains two test suites that use the new MLRsearch
 to enable comparison against existing CSIT NDR and PDR binary searches.
 The suites got chosen based on the level of consistency of their
 historical NDR/PDR results: